-Last week we showed you a DIY trick for some classy lace doilly pumpkin Halloween d?cor, and this week well show you something more fun that the kids can help with the cotton swab skeleton and mummy candle.
+Last week we showed you a DIY trick for some classy lace doilly pumpkin Halloween decor, and this week we’ll show you some DIY Halloween crafts that the kids can help with: the cotton swab skeleton and mummy candle.

-Not only is it an inexpensive way to keep your kids busy, its a cute seasonal decoration that can be displayed anywhere.
+Not only is it an inexpensive way to keep your kids busy, but it’s also a cute seasonal decoration that can be displayed anywhere.

 The items you will need you most likely already have: